Removable singularities for nonlocal minimal graphs: Introduction

 \begin{theorem} Let $\Omega \subset \mathbb{R}^n$ be open and let $K \subset \Omega$ be a compact set of $(s, 1)$-capacity zero.
 If $u$ is a solution of \eqref{eq-main} in $\Omega \setminus K$, then $u$ has a representative that is a solution of \eqref{eq-main} in $\Omega$. \end{theorem}

-The proof of Theorem~\ref{thm-main} proceeds in three steps.
+As mentioned above, in the special case where $\mathscr{A}(x, y, t)=2G_s$ and $\mathscr{B}=0$, any solution of \eqref{eq-NMSE} in $\Omega$ is actually in $C^\infty(\Omega)$ by the regularity theory for the nonlocal minimal graphs.
+However, to the best of the author's knowledge, a corresponding regularity theory for the more general equation \eqref{eq-main} has yet to be established.
+It is therefore presently unknown whether $u$ in Theorem~\ref{thm-main} has a continuous representative that is a solution of \eqref{eq-main} in $\Omega$.

+A special case of Theorem~\ref{thm-main} for the equation \eqref{eq-NMSE} can be interpreted in terms of nonlocal minimal graphs as follows: \\ \emph{Let $\Omega \subset \mathbb{R}^n$ be open and let $K \subset \Omega$ be a compact set of $(s, 1)$-capacity zero.
+Then, any nonlocal minimal graph in $\Omega \setminus K$ is indeed a nonlocal minimal graph in $\Omega$.} The proof of Theorem~\ref{thm-main} proceeds in three steps.
 In the first step, we show that the solution $u$ attains $W^{s, 1}_{\mathrm{loc}}(\Omega)$-regularity under an additional integrability assumption on $u$ in a neighborhood of $K$.
-To achieve this, we adapt the method in \cite{KL24}, where the author and Lee extended Serrin's approach~\cite{Ser64} to fractional $p$-Laplacian-type equations with $1<p<\infty$.
+To achieve this, we adapt the method in \cite{KL24}, where Kim--Lee extended Serrin's approach~\cite{Ser64} to fractional $p$-Laplacian-type equations with $1<p<\infty$.
 (Notice that the equation \eqref{eq-main} corresponds to the case $p=1$.)
 This method relies on Caccioppoli-type estimates involving double truncations of $u$ and the Moser iteration technique.
 Through this iterative process, the integrability of $u$ is improved to $L^\infty_{\mathrm{loc}}(\Omega)$, which in turn ensures $W^{s, 1}_{\mathrm{loc}}(\Omega)$-regularity.

 The second step is to prove that the additional integrability condition on $u$ imposed in the first step is, in fact, satisfied by solutions.
 This requires a new idea, as the classical technique from Serrin~\cite{Ser65} is not directly applicable.
 In \cite{Ser65}, the double truncations were used again in a crucial way, with truncation levels greater than the maximum of $u$ on the boundary of $\Omega$.
 (Note that one can assume that $u$ is continuous on $\partial \Omega$ by considering a smaller open set.)
 This method does not work in our framework due to the nonlocality of the problem.
 The truncation levels need to exceed the supremum of $u$ on the complement of $\Omega$, but this supremum may not even be finite.